 The Tatuus MSV GB3-025 makes its race debut

-Having completed a comprehensive development testing programme across circuits in Italy and Spain in the two months before Christmas, the Tatuus MSV GB3-025 has already proven to be quicker than its predecessor, and will be a hugely exciting addition to the GB3 Championship.
+Having completed a comprehensive development and testing programme across circuits in Italy and Spain in the two months before Christmas, and then thousands of miles with teams in pre-season, the Tatuus MSV GB3-025 will be a hugely exciting addition to the GB3 Championship, and in the hands of Hillspeed's Freddie Slater, lapped Silverstone a full second quicker than the lap record in testing last month.

 The F1-inspired new machine is built to meet latest FIA safety regulations, but benefits from a big increase in downforce and has an extra 30 horsepower compared to the Tatuus MSV-022.
 In addition, the inclusion of DRS for the first time will add an extra spice to the racing, while wider Pirelli tyres add further grip for the drivers.